 Good Samaritan Acts

-Most provinces have passed Acts protecting bystanders who respond to health emergencies.
-While each province names the act diﬀerently, it is most commonly known as the Good Samaritan Act.
+In Canada, we have Acts protecting bystanders who respond to health emergencies.
+While each province or territory names the act diﬀerently, it is most commonly known as the Good Samaritan Act.

 Ask The Experts

 Teens don’t often have heart attacks.
 When would a teenager need CPR?

 Teens do get into resuscitation situations like any other age group.
 Young people drown, take overdoses, choke on food and are involved in car accidents.
 They also have serious asthma attacks, epileptic seizures, diabetic problems and some do have heart disease, more often problems they were born with, like congenital heart disease.
 These can all lead to situations where teens would need to Recognize, React and possibly Resuscitate another teen.

 Can I break a person’s ribs when I’m doing CPR?